estebanmunchjones2019/react-hooks-article/readme.md

     setIsLoading(false);
 ```

-The custom hook we can create to move this logic to looks like this:
+The custom hook we can create to move this logic looks like this:

 ```jsx
 // /src/hooks/use-http.js